an229-h/TelegramTracker/README.md

 # TeleTracker

-TeleTracker is a simple Python script that tracks the online/offline status of a specified Telegram user and logs status changes with timestamps.
+TeleTracker tracks the online/offline status of a specified Telegram user and logs status changes with timestamps.

+There are two ways to use it:
+- **main.py**: Edit this file in a text editor to enter your credentials directly in the code (recommended for convenience and automation).
+See the section below for details.
+- **noedit.py**: Run this script if you don't want to edit code; it will prompt you for credentials each time.

+> **Tip:** Both scripts can be used interchangeably.

+### Editing Credentials in Code (main.py)
+1. Open `main.py` in any text editor (Notepad, VS Code, etc.).
+2. Find the lines for `api_id`, `api_hash`, `phone_number`, and `tracked_user` and enter your details.
+3. Save the file.
+Now you can run `main.py` without entering credentials each time.

+If you prefer not to store credentials in the code, use `noedit.py` instead.

 ## Features
-- Tracks a Telegram user's online/offline status in real-time
+- Track a Telegram user's online/offline status in real-time
-- Logs status changes with timestamps and duration
+- Log status changes with timestamps and duration
-- Outputs logs to both the console and a text file (`user_status_report.txt`)
+- Output logs to both the console and a text file (`user_status_report.txt`)
 - Customizable refresh interval and timezone

 ## Requirements